T.F Šimon

 (Letters from my trip around the world).
 The unique work of art comprising of prints of sketches was published in 1928 by the J. Otto publishing house in Prague.

 April 28th 1940 was a memorable day for the cultural life of the town of Mšeno.
 A Professor with the Academy of Fine Arts in Prague, our beloved T.F.Šimon, was showing his collection of etchings in the local gymnasium.
 J. Cinibulk took the floor to introduce the exhibition and to welcome the artist in the name of the town, as well as give a comprehensive explication of the master’s artistic influence relevant not only in our country but in the whole world to the crowds gathered to see the etchings on display.
-In respect to the intimate relation the painter has with Mšeno, Cinibulk also added that Mšeno prides itself in calling the artist its beloved dweller – since he had spent his youth there, from there he had taken off to study painting at the Academy of Fine Arts in Prague only to return to his parents in Mšeno upon finishing his studies at the academy, so he could later on go on a study trip to Dalmatia and Italy, which were at the start of his successful career reaching far abroad.

 Master Šimon then gave the many interested a speech on the various techniques of etching and woodcut.
 He also stayed late, engaged in a friendly discussion with his acquaintances, on the premises of the exhibition area.